carloe/docker-factorio/README.md

 # Introduction
-This repository was forked from [carloe/docker-factorio](https://hub.docker.com/r/carloe/docker-factorio/) to build a custom configured server on factorio and provide extra information on how to setup a factorio server using docker.
+This repository was forked from [carloe/docker-factorio](https://hub.docker.com/r/carloe/docker-factorio/) to build a custom configured server and provide extra information on how to setup a server using docker.

 # Server Setup

-The easiest way to setup a factorio server by far, is to use [Digital Ocean.](https://m.do.co/c/ebb875976e21) Follow the link to signup and get $10 for free to start you off.
+The easiest way to setup a server by far, is to use [Digital Ocean.](https://m.do.co/c/ebb875976e21) Follow the link to signup and get $10 for free to start you off.
 This guide assumes your are using a Mac, Windows users may have to alter their method when it comes to terminal usage.
-Disclaimer: All referrals generate credit to my account for more factorio goodness.
+Disclaimer: All referrals generate credit to my account for more server goodness.

 1. Sign up to [Digital Ocean](https://m.do.co/c/ebb875976e21)
 2. Click 'Create droplet' button